Spectra of magnetic turbulence in a relativistic plasma: Alfv en dynamics of magnetically dominated plasma

-where $\delta p=\delta p_i-\delta p_e$ denotes the pressure imbalance.
+where $\delta p=\delta p_i-\delta p_e$ denotes the pressure imbalance. }

-We note \cite[see also][]{vega2021} that the terms containing the electric charge density $\rho$ and pressure imbalance $\delta p$ in Eqs.~(\ref{eq:A2}, \ref{eq:B2}) reflect deviation of plasma fluctuations from quasineutrality, that is, from the condition $\delta n_i=\delta n_e$.
+{ We note \cite[see also][]{vega2021} that the terms containing the electric charge density $\rho$ and pressure imbalance $\delta p$ in Eqs.~(\ref{eq:A2}, \ref{eq:B2}) reflect deviation of plasma fluctuations from quasineutrality, that is, from the condition $\delta n_i=\delta n_e$.
 It is easy to see by using the Gauss law, $-\nabla^2\phi=4\pi \rho$, that these terms are relatively small in the case of weak magnetization, that is, when $\sigma \sim B_0^2/(8\pi \epsilon_0)\ll 1$.
-In the opposite case of strong magnetization, however, the deviation from quasineutrality becomes essential and as a result, both the electric charge and pressure imbalance become dynamically significant.
-In the case of a non-relativistic electron - proton plasma, we need to replace $\epsilon_0\to n_im_ic^2/2$, and the magnetization parameter turns into the so-called quasineutrality parameter, $\Omega_i^2/\omega^2_{pi}=\lambda_i^2/\rho_i^2$.
-Hee, $\lambda_i$ is the ion Debye scale, $\rho_i$ is the gyroscale, and $\omega_{pi}$ is the ion plasma frequency.
-Therefore, $\Omega_i^2/\omega^2_{pi}$ is the non-relativistic analog of relativistic magnetization~$\sigma$.
+In the opposite case of strong magnetization that we consider in this work, the deviation from quasineutrality is essential and as a result, both the electric charge and pressure imbalance become dynamically significant.
+In the case of a non-relativistic electron - proton plasma, we need to replace $\epsilon_0\to n_0m_ic^2/2$, and the magnetization parameter turns into the so-called quasineutrality parameter, $\Omega_i^2/\omega^2_{pi}=\lambda_i^2/\rho_i^2$.
+Here, $\lambda_i$ is the ion Debye scale, $\rho_i$ is the gyroscale, and $\omega_{pi}$ is the ion plasma frequency.
+Therefore, $\Omega_i^2/\omega^2_{pi}$ is the non-relativistic analog of relativistic magnetization~$\sigma$. }

-In order to close system (\ref{eq:A2})-(\ref{eq:B2}), we replace the charge density by using the Gauss law, $\rho=-(1/4\pi)\nabla_\perp^2\phi$, express the parallel electric current as $J_\|=-(c/4\pi)\nabla_\perp^2 A_z$, and use the adiabatic law for each particle species to evaluate the pressure gradients, so that
+{ In order to close system (\ref{eq:A2})-(\ref{eq:B2}), we replace the charge density by using the Gauss law, $\rho=-(1/4\pi)\nabla_\perp^2\phi$, express the parallel electric current as $J_\|=-(c/4\pi)\nabla_\perp^2 A_z$, and use the adiabatic law for each particle species to evaluate the pressure gradients, so that

 Here, we assume that the unperturbed pressure is the same for both species, $p_0=p_{i,0}=p_{e,0}$.
 Finally, we introduce the new variables for the scalar and vector potentials, ${\tilde \phi}={\phi} c/B_0$, ${\tilde A}_z={A}_z c/\sqrt{8\pi \epsilon_0}$.
 Below, we will use only these variables and omit the overtilde sign.
-Substituting these expressions into Eqs.~(\ref{eq:A2}) and (\ref{eq:B2}), we finally obtain:
+Substituting these expressions into Eqs.~(\ref{eq:A2}) and (\ref{eq:B2}), we finally obtain the system of equations describing Alfv\'en dynamics of a relativistic plasma in both magnetohydrodynamic and inertial regimes: